-Eight Associate RGDs awarded scholarships to attend DesignThinkers Toronto
+Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

-With the support of our sponsors, the RGD has awarded eight $500 scholarships to Associate RGD to attend DesignThinkers Toronto on October 1–2.
+With the support of our sponsors, the RGD has awarded eight $500 scholarships to Associate RGDs to attend DesignThinkers 2026 in Toronto on October 1 and 2.

-Applicants were invited to submit one design project from their personal, school or professional portfolio work.
+Applicants were invited to submit one design project from their personal, school or professional portfolio.
+Each recipient received a free registration and $500 to help cover their costs to attend.

-Each sponsor selected a winner and provided $500 to help cover their costs to attend the conference.
-Thank you to this year's DesignThinkers Toronto Scholarship Sponsors: Fusion, Pound & Grain, Cinnamon Toast, Him & Her Inc., Razor, Davis Agency, Pixels and Pencils and Paul Jen Communications Inc.
+Thank you to this year's Scholarship Sponsors: Fusion, Pound & Grain, Cinnamon Toast, Him & Her Inc., Razor, Davis Agency, Pixels and Pencils and Paul Jen Communications Inc.

-Below, we share the winning work of our scholarship recipients:
+Below, we share the submitted work of our recipients:

 Madeline Belford Associate RGD